Brewers’ Devin Williams breaks pitching hand punching wall after celebration of division title

 “It means a player’s unavailable, and I’m moving forward,” Counsell said.
 “I’m looking forward to the playoffs.
 I can’t wait for them to get started.
 It’s really unfortunate that Devin’s not going to be a part of it, and we’re all upset by it, certainly, but I’m still looking forward to the playoffs.”

-The Brewers are on a path to facing the Atlanta Braves or the Philadelphia Phillies in a division series.
+The Brewers are on a path to facing the Atlanta Braves in a division series.
 In May, Braves starter Huascar Ynoa broke his pitching hand in Milwaukee when he punched the dugout bench after getting lifted from a poor outing against the Brewers.
-Ynoa returned in August and is in position to help his team if it makes the playoffs.
+Ynoa returned in August and is in position to help his team in the playoffs.
+Atlanta can clinch its fourth straight NL East title as early as Thursday night.

 From May: List of bizarre MLB injuries grows when Cleveland pitcher breaks thumb while removing shirt